Last Updated May 25, 2019

 iii) Limitations of Privilege & Authorization Requirements

-Product access: A subset of Leafwire Digital Ltd.’s employees have access to the products and to customer data via controlled interfaces.
+Product access: A subset of Leafwire Digital LLC’s employees have access to the products and to customer data via controlled interfaces.
 The intent of providing access to a subset of employees is to provide effective customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.
 Access is enabled through “just in time” requests for access; all such requests are logged.
 Employees are granted access by role, and reviews of high risk privilege grants are initiated daily.
 Employee roles are reviewed at least once every six months.

 b) Transmission Control